pusher/pusher-websocket-react-native/README.md

 ## License

 Pusher is released under the MIT license.
-See [LICENSE](https://github.com/pusher/pusher-websocket-react-native/blob/master/LICENSE) for details.
+Refer to [LICENSE](https://github.com/pusher/pusher-websocket-react-native/blob/master/LICENSE) for more details.